Intrusion Protection

 - Check ban status: if the IP is already banned, return

-immediately. - URL check: if the request’s
+error_responseimmediately. - URL check: if the request’s

-. - Header check: for each configured header, if its value matches any banned pattern, ban the IP and return
+path_and_querymatches any banned URL pattern, ban the IP forbanned_time_secondsand returnerror_response. - Header check: for each configured header, if its value matches any banned pattern, ban the IP and return

-. - Otherwise, allow the request to proceed.
+error_response. - Otherwise, allow the request to proceed.

 - Check ban status: if the IP is already banned, return